notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * The **✗** allows you to close out of Incremental Search.
 * The **Find** box is where you type your literal search term.
-* The **<** and **>** buttons navigate backward and forward thourgh the search results (wrapping around when it reaches the end or start of the document).
+* The **<** and **>** buttons navigate backward and forward through the search results (wrapping around when it reaches the end or start of the document).
 * If the **☐ Highlight all** checkbox is not checked, it will only highlight the current match; if it is checked, all matches will be highlighted.
 * If the **☐ Match case** checkbox is checked, the results will only match if case is exactly the same, otherwise case doesn't matter.
 * To the right of those checkboxes, a message about the results will occur: either the number of matches, a message that indicates that you've wrapped around to the top or bottom of the document, or "Phrase not found" if there are no matches.
-When there are no matches, the **Find** box also changes colour.
+When there are no matches, the **Find** box also changes color.

 ## Comparison between "Select and Find Next" and "Find Next (Volatile)"